The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 To relax in peace, away from the crowds, the most recommended beaches are Fokos, Ftelia, and Agios Sostis.
 However, these are on the island’s northern part, which can be windy.

-Are beaches on the island public and accessible?
+Are the beaches on the island public and accessible?

-All beaches in Mykonos are public and accessible.
+All beaches in Mykonos are public and accessible to the general public.
 You only pay for the sunbeds and parasols if you decide to rent them (but they can be pricey).
 All beaches have accessible areas to spread your towel, so you can spend a day at the beach in Mykonos without spending a euro.

 Take a look at